Two-Stage Robust Optimal Operation of Distribution Networks Considering Renewable Energy and Demand Asymmetric Uncertainties: Confidence Level-Based Information Gap Decision Formulation

 \subsection{Selection of the Worst-case Distribution}

-After calculating the accumulative counts of different values of solar power $p^{PV}$, for example, \eqref{eq:IDM_interval} and \eqref{eq:interpolation} can be used to calculate the interval-valued cumulative probability and then construct the ambiguity set $\mathcal{A}_{PV}$, as depicted in Fig.~\ref{fig:ambiguity set}.
+After counting the cumulative occurrences of different values of solar power $p^{PV}$, for example, \eqref{eq:IDM_interval} and \eqref{eq:interpolation} can be used to calculate the interval-valued cumulative probability and then construct the ambiguity set $\mathcal{A}_{PV}$, as depicted in Fig.~\ref{fig:ambiguity set}.

-When actual solar power disturbances remain within the safe region obtained by IGDT method, the total operational cost is constrained within the preset budget while ensuring network security.
-Conversely, disturbances that extend beyond this region into the risk area may require additional actions to address unexpected conditions, or even potentially compromise the network security.
+When actual solar power remains within the safe region, the total operational cost is constrained within the preset budget while ensuring network security.
+Conversely, disturbances that extend beyond this region into the risk areas may require additional actions to address unexpected conditions, or even potentially compromise the network security.

-To quantify the associated operational risk, the indicator CVaR is utilized \cite{idm_Li_Peng}.
 It is assumed that the upside risk is caused by excessive solar power, whereas the downside risk is due to insufficient solar power.
+The risks can be quantified based on the concept of expected risk described in \cite{idm_Li_Peng}.

 The downside risk $(\underline{\phi}^{PV})$ is quantified as follows: Considering the ambiguity in CDFs, the maximal downside risk is: As illustrated in Fig.~\ref{fig:ambiguity set}, the maximal downside risk equals to the shaded area between $F_{p^{PV}}$ and the interval $[0,\underline{p}^{PV}]$.
 Obviously, $\overline{F}_{p^{PV}}$ leads to the highest downside risk, thus representing the worst-case distribution when the actual solar power exceeds its left boundary of the uncertainty set.
-Similarly, $\underline{F}_{p^{PV}}$ achieves the highest upside risk, representing the worst-case distribution when the real solar power exceeds the right boundary of the uncertainty set.
+Similarly, $\underline{F}_{p^{PV}}$ represents the worst-case distribution when the real solar power exceeds the right boundary.
 The worst-case distribution of solar power $F^{*}_{p^{PV}}(\cdot)$ can be expressed as:

 With the construction of the ambiguity sets and the selection of the worst-case distribution pairs, the confidence level-driven uncertainty set in \eqref{eq:uncertainty set}, which was originally based on precise CDFs, is now replaced by the one constructed using ambiguity sets, as \eqref{eq:idm_uncertainty set} shows.